-And almost always plain, cheese pizza.
+And almost always, it's plain cheese pizza.

 "I do eat a bowl of Raisin Bran once a week or so if I want to be healthy," said Janssen, 38, of Ellicott City.
 "But usually it's just pizza and coffee."

-Janssen said he ate a normal "meat and potatoes" diet when he was growing up, but decided to stop eating meat for ethical reasons when he was a young teenager.
+Janssen said he ate a normal "meat-and-potatoes" diet when he was growing up, but decided to stop eating meat for ethical reasons when he was a young teenager.

-And, since he didn't like vegetables, he started only eating pizza.
+And since he didn't like vegetables, he started only eating pizza.